attilammagyar/js80p/README.md

 ##### Filter Q Factor (Q)

 The quality factor of the filter.
-Its precise meaning depends on the position of the [TYPE](#usage-synth-common-type) knob.
+Its precise meaning depends on the position of the [filter type](#usage-synth-common-type) knob.
 This knob has no effect for the low-shelf and high-shelf filters.

 Be careful with this, because depending on other settings of the filter, a too low or too high Q factor can produce loud noises and sound artifacts or it can